z472421519/BinaryAudit/PoC/BOF/TOTOLINK/sub_41E0C0/ssid.md

 - **Vulnerability Type**: Buffer Overflow

 ## Description:
-The vulnerable code within the setWiFiBasicConfig function in cstecgi.cgi.
-It extract the `ssid` parameter into `v10` and pass it into `strncpy` function while the string copy size is also derived from the `ssid` parameter by `v23 = strlen(v10)` .
-When `ssid` is specified with excessive data (>36), the buffer overflow occurs.
+The vulnerable code is within the setWiFiBasicConfig function in cstecgi.cgi.
+It extracts the `ssid` parameter into `v10` and passes it into the `strncpy` function while the string copy size is also derived from the `ssid` parameter by `v23 = strlen(v10)`.
+When `ssid` is specified with excessive data (>36), a buffer overflow occurs.

 ![alt text](image-2.png)